 While he does fix most things, he also, in good humor, never fails to rub it in when he does so.
 Unfortunately, I have been at the receiving end of his jocular jibes very often.

 But, I got my chance to get back to him last evening.
 Having put my baby to sleep, I finally managed to take time out for a shower, only to hear my little angel start crying.
 I was getting ready to step out and calm my little one when my brother called out that he would take care of the baby.

-A few minutes later, I stepped out to see my brother holding the baby trying to calm her down.
-I stood watching them for about five minutes when with a resigned look he handed her to me.
+A few minutes later, I stepped out to see my brother holding the baby, trying to calm her down.
+I stood watching them for about five minutes when he handed her to me with a resigned look.
 It took my angel a minute to calm down and fall asleep in my arms.
 The look on my brother’s face was priceless as I smiled and said, “There are things that you cannot fix, but I can.”

 Did you know?

-Levels of oxytocin increase during labor and birth of the baby.
-This helps in creating early bond between the mother and the newborn.
+Levels of oxytocin increase during labor and the birth of the baby.
+This helps in creating an early bond between the mother and the newborn.

 The first hour after your baby is born is called the Golden Hour.